Al Suwaihliya

 Al Suwaihliya (السويحليه) is a village in northwest Qatar located in the municipality of Al-Shahaniya.
-According to the Ministry of Environment, there were about eight households in the village in 2014.
+According to the Ministry of Environment, there were eight households in the village in 2014.

 It is accessible through Al Jemailiya Road.
 The village of Abu Sidrah is nearby to the south.

 Etymology

-Al Suwaihliya's name originates from the Arabic word "sahil", which translates to coast.
+Al Suwaihliya's name originates from the Arabic word sahil, which translates to "coast".
 It earned this name from its geographic proximity to the Persian Gulf.